 Healing from any condition requires knowledge of cause (nidana) and pathology (samprapti).
 The cause of most ulcers lies in a mixture of vata and pitta provoking factors.

 This condition is healed by rebuilding the mucous membrane lining the stomach and intestinal wall.
-Following a moist or oily diet is beneficial.
+Therefore, a moist or oily diet is beneficial.
 Cooked foods and herbs with a demulcent quality help hydrate the rasa dhatu.
-Herbs such as licorice and slippery elm not only provide symptomatic relief but long term healing as well.
-Treatment of the whole person is always required and hence, the mind must be treated and a proper lifestyle restored.
+Herbs such as licorice and slippery elm provide symptomatic relief and long term healing.
+Treatment of the whole person is always required, and hence the mind must be treated and a proper lifestyle restored.

 Pitta type ulcers occur secondary to the stress of intensity.
-This usually occurs in the presence of a pitta vitiating lifestyle consisting of a highly focused intensity on goal achieving and a diet of hot, spicy foods.
+This usually occurs in the presence of a pitta vitiating lifestyle that consists of focused intensity on goal achievement and a diet of hot spicy foods.

 The person with pitta vitiation should also be encouraged to relax more and adopt less competitive activities.
-Hence benefit is gained through treating them mind and adopting a healthy pitta pacifying lifestyle.
+It is beneficial to treat their mind and adopting a healthy pitta pacifying lifestyle.

 Many cases of ulcers are caused by a combination of vata and pitta factors.
 Hence, a combined approach is often most beneficial.
 This approach emphasizes the use of the cool and moist qualities such as those found in the sweet taste.
 Herbs such as licorice root and slippery elm pacify both doshas.

 Ulcers and a related hyperacidity are relatively easy conditions for the Clinical Ayurvedic Specialist to manage.
 Through proper lifestyle and diet along with the right herbs, suffering is reduced and healing takes place.